-Real estate (VNQ) and long-term treasuries (TLT) both delivered strong returns with respective gains of 30% and 27%.
-The biggest decline was in commodities (GSG) which fell 33%, due to a 42% drop in oil (USO).
+Real estate (VNQ) and medium-term treasuries (IEF) both delivered relative outperformance with each gaining 2% for the year.
+The biggest decline was in commodities (GSG) which fell by 34%.

-Medium-term treasuries (IEF) gained 9%, while treasury inflation-protected securities (TIP) rose by 4%, and the total bond market (BND) increased by 6%.
+Long-term treasuries (TLT) and treasury inflation-protected securities (TIP) both fell by 2%, and the total bond market (BND) gained 1%.

-The investable benchmark portfolios performed very well delivering 9% to 20%.
-The trailing 10-year total return range is now 110% to 130%, or 7.7% to 8.7% annualized.
+The investable benchmark portfolios fell by 1% to 2%.
+The trailing 10-year total return range is now 85% to 102%, or 6% to 7% annualized.
 These efficient portfolios yield over 2.0% annually, with blended expense ratios under 0.2%.

-Over the past 28 years, the combination of indexing and trend following delivered impressive performance.
-The 60/40 SI portfolio, 60% Systematic Index and 40% S&P 500, gained 9.7% annually, with far lower risk.
+Over the past 29 years, the combination of U.S. equity indexing and trend following delivered impressive performance.
+The 60/40 SI portfolio, 60% Systematic Index and 40% S&P 500, delivered annualized returns of 9%, with far lower risk.
 Trend following lowered the portfolio’s worst three-year total return to -2%, versus -38% for the S&P 500 alone.

 As always, please let me know if you would like to plan a call or meeting to discuss.